jasonmooney/claude_agent_release_notes/cisco-mds-release-agent/CHANGE.md

 Changed: Modified main.py to access the `consolidated_data` attribute directly instead of calling the non-existent `get_consolidated_data()` method.
 Modified Files: src/main.py
 GitHub Commit Summary: Fix AttributeError by accessing consolidated_data attribute instead of calling non-existent method

+---

+Date: 2025-05-25 15:52:00
+Requested by: jasmoone
+Prompt: Fix additional AttributeError in main.py where 'AIQueryAssistant' object has no attribute 'start_interaction' and validate the complete application
+Reasoning: After fixing the first AttributeError, a second issue was discovered where main.py was calling a non-existent 'start_interaction()' method on the AIQueryAssistant class.
+The application needed proper initialization and demonstration functionality without calling non-existent methods.
+Changed: Modified main.py to remove the call to the non-existent 'start_interaction()' method and added proper initialization messages and demonstration of available query methods.
+Conducted comprehensive validation testing to ensure the application runs successfully.
+Modified Files: src/main.py
+GitHub Commit Summary: Fix second AttributeError and add proper initialization flow with validation testing